Coders-Time/site-settings/readme.txt

 === Site-settings ===

 Contributors: coderstime,lincolndu
-Tags: site, settings, site-settings
-Requires at least: 4.9 or higher
+Tags: Theme Basic settings, site settings, Theme settings, Site Social links Requires at least: 4.9 or higher
-Tested up to: 5.6
+Tested up to: 5.7
 Requires PHP: 5.6
 License: GPLv2 (or later)
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html
-Stable tag: 1.0.1
+Stable tag: 1.1.0

 Site-settings is the ultimate plugin for making all the necessary changes in the custom fields of a website.